 Howard knew the Sept-Îles and Lower St. Lawrence area well, from his years as a bush and airmail pilot there in the late 1920s and the 1930s.

 With so much in common, the two men spent many happy hours reminiscing and soon became fast friends.
 That friendship led Claude to arrange an invitation for Howard to join him in the front seat of an F-27 on a scheduled flight from Mont-Joli to Montréal and return.
 History does not record whether Howard took the controls for a spell or two.

 The Fairchild F-27 was a recent addition to Québecair’s fleet.
 The company acquired its first three F-27s following a hangar fire in 1958 which destroyed their three DC-3s.
 The new F-27s were CF-QBA (c/n 11), delivered September 1958; CF-QBZ (c/n 14), delivered October 1958; and CF-QBL (c/n 47), delivered July 1959.

-Fairchild manufactured the F-27 under license from Fokker Aviatik, a Netherlands company that disappeared into bankruptcy in 1996.
-Fairchild’s F-27, with modifications, was based on the Fokker F-27, a model which just happened to be named “Friendship.”
+Fairchild manufactured their F-27 under license from Fokker.
+It was based on the Fokker F-27 – a model which very appropriately was named “Friendship.”

 A Memory to Treasure

 Once home, Howard lost no time in sending a thank-you letter to Québecair chief pilot Gilles Simard.